maestro-org/smart-contract-clients/README copy.md

 Maestro's [Managed Contracts API](https://docs.gomaestro.org/docs/ManagedContracts/Introduction) offers developer-friendly endpoints for ready-to-deploy smart contracts.
 The fully managed service aims to improve developer experience and bootstrap Dapp development on Cardano.

-This repository is reponsible for housing user-facing clients that interact with smart contracts via an off-chain server.
-They are meant as a starting point for those wishing to integrate managed contracts from Maestro's smart contract marketplace into their applications.
+This repository is reponsible for housing off-chain servers that interact with the smart contracts.
+They are meant as a starting point for those wishing to securely integrate managed contracts from Maestro's smart contract marketplace into their applications.

 # Contributing